grimharald/tech-writing-portfolio/Technical Writing examples/Tutorials/vim-guide/readme.md

 The basic commands to use when first using Vim are:

 - `:q`: Closes the open Vim and file.
-    - If you have made changes, Vim will refuse to quit, use `:qw` to save these changes and quit.
+    - If you have made changes, Vim will refuse to quit, use `:wq` to save these changes and quit.
     - IF you want to discard these changes use `:q!`.
 - `:w`: Saves the current file, with `w` meaning "write".
 - `x`: Like `qw`, this will write the file, then quit.